wagnert/TechDivision_Runtime/README.md

 # Runtime

 On Mac OS X, the runtime provides you with system independent, thread-safe compiled PHP environment.
-Besides the most recent PHP 5.5.x version the package came with the statically compiled
+Besides the most recent PHP 5.5.x version the package came with statically compiled

 * pthreads
 * memcached
 * redis
 * appserver (contains some replacement functions for XDebug)

 PECL extensions.
-Additionally XDebug and ev are compiled as a shared module.
+Additionally the PECL extensions XDebug and ev are compiled as a shared modules.
 XDebug is necessary to render detailed code coverage reports when running unit and intergration tests. ev will be used to integrate a timer service in one of the future versions.